 Possibly, negative feelings about this huge, windowless space also reflected animosity for the heavy handed authority Robert Moses imposed through his various official roles in the city.
 Calling the building “The Coliseum” highlighted his ambition to set his name down in history in the manner of the Roman emperors, according to Robert Caro in The Power Broker, his exhaustive biography of Moses.

 The total building construction cost was $35 million, of which $26 million was raised by Triborough Bridge and Tunnel Authority (TBTA) toll revenues.
 Many locals felt the fundamentally utilitarian structure was unaesthetic and looked like a huge white stone wall with no connection to the beauty of Central Park that stretches out in front of its doors.

 In spite of everything, the exhibition center did seem to generate support for the exhibition center concept, which was later successfully undertaken with the construction of the Jacob K. Javits Convention Center.
-In its 30 year life, the Coliseum held hundreds of events highlighting things including yachts, futuristic cars, model rooms, photography, antiques and international flower shows.
+In its 30 year life, hundreds of events were held at the Coliseum – with shows dedicated to yachts, futuristic cars, model rooms, photography, antiques and flowers.

 Among noteworthy events was The Soviet National Exhibition featuring the Sputnik satellite that had been launched in 1957, along with highlights of Soviet industry and culture.
 The exhibit was part of a 1959 agreement that included an American show hosted in Moscow.
 The New York Coliseum’s last exhibit featured 800 vendors of men’s sportswear.